Shop the best Amazon Prime fashion and luggage deals ahead of Black Friday 2022

 What is the Prime Early Access sale?

 The Prime Early Access sale is Amazon's second Prime Day-level deals event of the year.
-It falls on Tuesday, October 11 and Wednesday, October 12 and is expected to have spectacular deals, similar to the first Amazon Prime Day held in July.
+It will run today, October 11 and tomorrow, October 12 and is expected to have spectacular deals, similar to the first Amazon Prime Day held in July.
 Get ready for early Black Friday deals on everything from fashion, tech, appliances and more and get a head start on all your holiday shopping during the sitewide sale.
 As with the first Prime Day, this sale is exclusive to new and existing Prime members.
 Luckily, there's still time to sign up for a membership so you can enjoy the rock-bottom prices.

 When is Amazon Prime Day 2022?

-The Prime Early Access sale starts on Tuesday, October 11 and will run through Wednesday, October 12 this year.
+The Prime Early Access sale is today, October 11 and will run through tomorrow, October 12 this year.

 What fashion deals can we expect during the Prime Early Access sale?